Aahaa..! (1997 film)

-This film later remade in Telugu titled Aahaa..! starring Jagapathi Babu and in Kannada as Ghauttham starring Prem Kumar.

 Plot

-Parasuraman is a rich businessman who lives with his wife Pattammal, elder son Raghu, younger son Sriram, and a physically challenged daughter.
-Raghu is more matured, and he assists his father in managing the business, while Sriram is a fun-loving person.
+Parasuraman is a rich businessman who lives with his wife Pattammal, elder son Raghu, younger son Sriram, and a physically challenged daughter, Gayatri.
+Raghu is more mature, and he assists his father in managing the business, while Sriram is a fun-loving person.
 Parasuraman hates Sriram's careless attitude, and he keeps scolding him often for his irresponsible behavior.
 Rajeshwari is Raghu's wife, and she is close to her family members.

 Sriram falls in love with Janaki, daughter of Ganesan, a cook.
 Sriram gets Rajeshwari's help to convince Parasuraman about his love.
-But Parasuraman does not accept his son's love as Ganesan is from low societal status.
+However, Parasuraman does not accept his son's love as Ganesan is from a low societal status.
 One day, Sriram follows Raghu and learns about his relationship with Geetha.
-Sriram is angered thinking that they are in illegitimate relationship.
+Sriram is angered thinking that they are in an illegitimate relationship.
 But Raghu tells a flashback that both he and Geetha were in love during college days, and suddenly Geetha went away without informing Raghu.
-After a few years Raghu married Rajeshwari, and recently, he got a call from Geetha.
-While meeting, Raghu got to know that Geetha was suffering from brain tumor, and that was the reason she decided to stay away from Raghu.
+After a few years, Raghu married Rajeshwari, and recently, he got a call from Geetha.
+While meeting, Raghu got to know that Geetha was suffering from a brain tumor, and that was the reason she decided to stay away from Raghu.
 As she approached her last days, Geetha requested Raghu to be near her as she died and he accepted.

 Sriram understands the situation and befriends Geetha.
 One day, Geetha's condition gets serious, and Sriram rushes her to the hospital, as Raghu is away for a business meeting.
 Geetha dies in the hospital.
-Parasuraman spots Sriram along with Geetha while he took her to the hospital, misunderstands that Sriram is in relationship with another girl, and scolds him.
+Parasuraman spots Sriram along with Geetha while he takes her to the hospital, misunderstands that Sriram is in a relationship with another girl, and scolds him.
 Sriram accepts the blame as he does not want his brother's marriage life to be spoiled by revealing the truth.
 Raghu thanks Sriram for taking care of all the formalities after Geetha's death during his absence.
+In this, due to a misunderstanding, Sriram and Janaki split and Janaki's family moves to Chidambaram.